Captain Blood (novel)

-Captain Blood: His Odyssey is an adventure novel by Rafael Sabatini, originally published in 1922.
+Captain Blood: His Odyssey is an adventure novel by Rafael Sabatini, originally a series of short stories in Premier Magazine in 1920–1, collected in book form in 1922.

+In 1935, it was adapted as a movie starring Errol Flynn.

 Development

 Sabatini was a proponent of basing historical fiction as closely as possible on history.
 Although Blood is a fictional character, much of the historical background of the novel is loosely based on fact.
 A group of Monmouth rebels was indeed condemned to ten years' hard labour in Barbados, very similar to chattel slavery; and the shifting political alliances of the Glorious Revolution of 1688 are used in the novel as a plot device to allow Blood's return to respectability.

 Sabatini based the first part of the story of Blood on Henry Pitman, a surgeon who tended the wounded Monmouth rebels and was sentenced to death by Judge George Jeffreys, but whose sentence was commuted to penal transportation to Barbados where he escaped and was captured by pirates.
 Unlike the fictional Blood, Pitman did not join them, and eventually made his way back to England where he wrote a popular account of his ordeal.
 For Blood's life as a buccaneer, Sabatini used several models, including Henry Morgan and the work of Alexandre Exquemelin, for historical details.

 Sabatini first introduced the character Captain Blood in a series of eight short stories in Premier Magazine as Tales of the Brethren of the Main, published from December 1920 to March 1921, and reprinted in Adventure Magazine from January to May 1921, with a novella "Captain Blood's Dilemma", published in Premier Magazine in April 1921 (and Adventure Magazine in October 1921).
 (Note: The Tales of the Brethren of the Main were: